 Lynn Harris is a believer, and leader, in the creation of pop culture for social change.
-She is director of communications for Breakthrough, a global human rights organization based in New York and India that works to make violence against women unacceptable.
+She is Vice President - Communications for Breakthrough, a global human rights organization based in New York and India that works to make violence and discrimination against women unacceptable.

 She spent the 20 years prior as an author, essayist, commentator, award-winning journalist, and totally random Tonya Harding lookalike.
 Her most recent book was the satirical novel Death By Chick Lit, which New York Magazine called “brilliant.”

 A standup comic for more than a decade (who now puts the “tired” in “retired”), Lynn also co-wrote and co-starred in the Off-Off Broadway show “Lynn Harris on Ice,” which sold out its run in 2002.
 She continues to appear now and then as host of benefits for good causes around New York City.